Experimental and theoretical investigation of drag loads on side-by-side flexible blades in a uniform current: Introduction

-Flexible blades exposed to a transverse flow tend to be increasingly aligned with the flow direction.
-At a certain flow speed flutter occurs, a dynamic instability resulting from the competition between reactive fluid forces and structural stiffness~\citep{Leclercq2018a}.
-The analytical models mentioned above are no longer applicable in this dynamic regime. \citet{Leclercq2018a} developed a numerical model to study drag reduction in the flutter regime and concluded that while flutter does not prevent drag reduction compared to rigid structures, it decreases the extent to which the drag of flexible structures is reduced.
-In other words, after flutter occurs, the drag is not reduced as rapidly as in the static regime. \citet{Boukor2024} reached a similar conclusion from their experiments, referring to this phenomenon as the flutter limitation of drag reduction.
-It is unknown whether this limitation exists in the scenario of side-by-side blades and, if so, how it differs from that of an individual blade.
+Flexible blades exposed to a transverse flow tend to deform themselves to align with the flow direction.
+Beyond a certain flow speed, flutter, which is a dynamic instability resulting from the competition between reactive fluid forces and structural stiffness~\citep{Leclercq2018a}, starts to occur.
+The analytical models based on the static assumptions mentioned above are no longer applicable in this dynamic regime. \citet{Leclercq2018a} developed a numerical model to study drag reduction in the flutter regime and concluded that after flutter occurs, the drag is not reduced as rapidly as in the static regime. \citet{Boukor2024} reached a similar conclusion from their experiments, referring to this phenomenon as the flutter limitation of drag reduction.
+It is unknown whether this limitation exists in the scenario of side-by-side blades and, if it does, how this limitation differs from the individual blade scenario.
+In the analytical and numerical modeling of flutter in cross flow (which denotes flow perpendicular to the blade width axis throughout this work), such as \citet{Leclercq2018a}, the resistive drag~\citep{Taylor1952} and the reactive force~\citep{Lighthill1971,Candelier2011} were used as the hydrodynamic load model.
+However, the precise roles of the terms in the hydrodynamic load model in triggering flutter and in stabilizing or destabilizing the system remain unclear.